The Blitz: Film

+Art

+In 1942 Oxford University Press published War Pictures by British Artists: Blitz showcasing the work of official war artists who had been commissioned by the War Artists' Advisory Committee as part of a government sponsored project to compile a comprehensive and permanent artistic record of Britain and its people during the war.
+In 1945 their work was displayed at an exhibition held at the Burlington House in London.
+In Swansea the same year a portfolio of 36 paintings of the devastated town by local artist Will Evans was exhibited at the Glynn Vivian Art Gallery.

 Archive audio recordings

-In recent years a large number of wartime recordings relating to the Blitz have been made available on audiobooks such as The Blitz, The Home Front and British War Broadcasting.
+In recent years a large number of wartime recordings relating to the Blitz have been made available on audiobooks such as The Blitz, The Home Front, and British War Broadcasting.
 These collections include period interviews with civilians, servicemen, aircrew, politicians and Civil Defence personnel, as well as Blitz actuality recordings, news bulletins and public information broadcasts.
 Notable interviews include Thomas Alderson, the first recipient of the George Cross, John Cormack, who survived eight days trapped beneath rubble on Clydeside, and Herbert Morrison's famous "Britain shall not burn" appeal for more fireguards in December 1940.